Wood Stove Exchange Program Eligible Appliances

 Qualifying Products to Replace Original Appliances

-- An EPA-certified wood insert, pellet insert, electric insert or gas insert
+- An EPA-certified wood insert or pellet insert, an Enerchoice designated gas or propane fueled insert, or an electric insert

 - An EPA-certified factory-built wood fireplace